-In the UK recurrent miscarriage means having three or more miscarriages in a row.
-It affects about one in every hundred couples trying for a baby.2
+Recurrent miscarriage means having three or more miscarriages in a row.
+It affects about one in every hundred couples trying for a baby.

 Sometimes a treatable cause can be found, and sometimes not.
 But in either case, most couples are more likely to have a successful pregnancy next time than to miscarry again.